Fun, 'funky putts' & major prep at Scottish Open

 Viktor Hovland arrives as a man in form, with a runners-up finish at the US PGA Championship in May among his highlights reel, while another European Ryder Cup player, Tyrell Hatton, is always an entertaining watch and never one to bottle up and emotions.

-Schauffele won't give up the trophy without a fight, and the ever-popular Fowler - Scottish Open champion at Gullane back in 2015, arrives feeling "freed" after ending four years in the wilderness with victory at the Detroit Class earlier this month.
+Schauffele won't give up the trophy without a fight, and the ever-popular Fowler - Scottish Open champion at Gullane back in 2015, arrives feeling "freed" after ending four years in the wilderness with victory at the Detroit Classic earlier this month.

 Australia's big-hitting Min Woo Lee, the 2021 Scottish Open winner, has been making inroads on both tours this year and is relishing his return to a "special venue".
 Might the local knowledge of his Scottish caddie Stuart Davidson give him the edge?

 "We started nine or 10 months ago and straight off the bat at Wentworth I had the best round of my life at Wentworth.
-Ten-under, I think.
+Ten under, I think.
 Something really low," Woo Lee said.

 "I thought there must be something good with this relationship and, since then, we have kept stringing off good events.
 We haven't got over the line yet, but it's been a lot of good."